c0dev0id/shagen.me/content/posts/openhttpd-text-encoding.md

 tags = ['OpenBSD', 'OpenHTTPd']
 +++

-I'm serving a lot of text files on my web server and I want them to be displayed correctly.
+I'm serving a lot of text files with my web server and I want them to be displayed correctly.

 ## The Problem: Garbled Unicode Text